How Much Does An Explainer Video Cost? Price vs Value

 Keeping your video as short as possible isn’t just good for your budget.
 The latest video length research indicates that shorter videos tend to perform better on most platforms.

 Style is the other major factor that can influence explainer video cost.
-Different styles of video are more or less labor intensive, which feeds into the cost-per-second calculation.
+Different video animation styles are more or less labor intensive, which influences the cost-per-second calculation.
 While you should choose your style based on how it fits with your marketing goals and brand, knowing the relative costs of different video styles can help you figure out your budget.

 Here we’ve ranked video styles by relative cost from least to most expensive.
-There’s considerable overlap here (it’s possible to create a whiteboard animation that costs the same as 3D) but this should give you a sense of the entry points for each style.
+There’s considerable overlap but this should give you a sense of the entry points for each style.

 This is the least expensive explainer video option, but it can pack a big punch.
 The clear, simple style fits most budgets.
 But buyer beware, tons of low-quality studios produce cookie-cutter whiteboard animation videos that garner lukewarm results.
 Look for a studio with a portfolio of quality videos.